webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 =The dreaded pipe character=

 <blockquote>"You wanna come over?
-It's pipe night!"</blockquote>
+It's pipe night!"
--Kramer on ''Seinfeld''
+-Kramer on ''Seinfeld''<blockquote>

 '''What happens'''